karishmachauhan/Introduction-to-Hashtables/README.md

 # Be careful with Hash functions

-Sometimes you might end up creating a hash function that will end up putting all elements in single bucket, once such example is:
+Sometimes you might create a hash function that will end up putting all elements in a single bucket.
+One such example is:
 ```python
 def hashfunction(str):
     return len(str)
 ```
-Now if all elements of string have same length they will all end up in single bucket like:
+Now, if all elements of string have the same length, they will all end up in a single bucket like:
 <img align = 'left' src="https://github.com/karishmachauhan/Introduction-to-Hashtables/blob/main/Images/single%20bucket.png" width="500" height="200" />
 <br><br><br><br><br><br><br><br><br><br>
-And this will make hashtables useless because it is even worse then linear search because it is like linear search with added complexity.
+And this will make hashtables useless because it is even worse than a linear search.
+After all, it is like a linear search with added complexity.

+# Summary

+When we need to look through a huge corpus of data, a hash table is our best friend.
+However, you have to be careful if your data set is small or your hash function puts most or all of the data in a single bucket because you might end up increasing complexity without really getting the benefit of reduced execution time.